arnabganguly/Kafkaconnect/HDInsightManagedKafka.md

 - Using an SSH client of your choice ssh into the edge node using the **sshuser** and **password** that you set in the custom ARM script.

-> Note:  In this lab you will need to make config changes in bit edge nodes and hence will need to log into ed12 as well.
-To do that simply ssh into ed12 edge node from ed10 edge node
+> Note:  In this lab you will need to make config changes in both the edge nodes ed10 and ed12 .
+To log into ed12 simply ssh into ed12 from ed10

 ```
 ssh  ed12-ag4kac.ohdqdgkr0bpe3kjx3dteggje4c.gx.internal.cloudapp.net